lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_2.md

 `@script`

-This simple confounding example shows how each variable relates to each other in hypothesized pathways.
-Understanding how variables confounded the relationship between the exposure and the outcome is essential to drawing more accurate inferences about the associations.
-Creating these DAGs of the hypothesized pathways is a powerful tool to understanding what could be confounders, what could be colliders, and what needs to be adjusted for.
-Which are more appropriate choices:

-The below diagram is a classic example of what confouding is.
-When a variable is linked in some way, either directly or indirectly, to both the exposure and the outcome, it is considered a confounder.
+This simple graphic illustrates the classic definition of what a confounder is.
+In this case, a confounder is some variable that can influence both the outcome and the exposure, either hypothetically, biologically, or informed from data exploration.
+Understanding confounded relationships between variables is essential to making more accurate inferences about the association of investigation.
+Creating these causal graphs, known as directed acyclic graphs or DAGs, is a powerful method to confounder identification.

 ---
 ## What is a directed acyclic graph?